RetroPie/RetroPie-Docs/docs/Overclocking.md

 A test script which runs simple processes in the background then does sdcard I/O is available at: http://elinux.org/RPiconfig#Overclock_stability_test

+A very thorough set of tests which exercise many components of the Pi is documented at: https://www.raspberrypi.org/forums/viewtopic.php?p=952371

 #### Help!
 I Overclocked Too Far and Cannot Boot

 Place the sdcard in your computer, both Windows and Mac will see the small FAT32 partition which contains `config.txt` which you can edit and change the bad overclock settings.

-If you have a USB keyboard attached to your Pi, holding Shift key while powering on tells the GPU core to avoid applying overclock settings until the next boot.
+If you have a USB keyboard attached to your Pi, holding the **Shift** key while powering on tells the GPU core to avoid applying overclock settings until the next boot.

 #### What Speeds Can I Expect?